TABLE OF CONTENTS

 The strategy was divided into two main fronts:

-• Development and reactivation: the base was segmented to send specific offers and messages to each group.
-For example, those who had already purchased shampoo received campaigns to complete their routine.
-All automated from Data4Sales to Klaviyo, Meta and Google Ads.
+The customer base was segmented to send targeted offers and messages to each group.
+For example, customers who had already purchased shampoo received campaigns to help them complete their routine.
+Everything was automated from Data4Sales to Klaviyo, Meta, and Google Ads.

-• Smart acquisition: lookalike audiences were used based on high-value customers, not volume.
-This attracted more like-minded individuals with higher repurchase potential.
+Lookalike audiences were used based on high-value customers, not on volume.
+This attracted more like-minded people with greater potential for repeat purchases.

 Results